Street Banner Design Competition

 The City of Nanaimo invites all amateur and professional artists to submit their designs to the annual Street Banner Design Contest.
 The call for designs is issued via the City's Purchasing Department and typically closes in late February of each year.
 Check back here for details or contact us directly.

+Questions?
 Want to be notified of future artist opportunities?